dharvpat/dharvpat/README.md

 #### [Sentiment Analysis](https://github.com/dharvpat/sentiment-analysis)
 This project builds a **Sentiment Analysis** model using **Convolutional Neural Networks (CNNs)**.
 It tackles the challenges of representing words and phrases as vectors, enabling the model to accurately discern and categorize sentiments from textual data.

+#### [Reproducing GPT-2]
+This project is in the early stages of development.
+No repository yet.
+But eventually the goal is to replicate the architecture of GPT-2 and train it using google colab and the massive resources it offers.

 ### 🎧 **Additional Projects on Signal Processing**

 #### [Noise Cancellation using Neural Networks](https://github.com/dharvpat/Denoising-AutoEncoder)